Concrete Shed Base Cost

 Timber Frame and Gravel Pad

 A simple foundation is suitable for ready-made and home-built sheds of any size.
 This is more challenging for the inexperienced DIYer due to the size.
 The gravel pad and timber frame foundation are ideal for flat ground.
 The most difficult steps in this foundation are aligning the 4"x4"s and squaring the corners.
-This ranged in price from £200 to £400.
+This ranges in price from £200 to £400.

 Pros